This document is designed to help IBM i administrators view and manage their IBM i NetServer SMB protocol version

 Display the current NetServer SMB protocol version with command:

-This will create a QPCSMPRT spooled file.
+This program call creates a QPCSMPRT spooled file.
 In the spooled file, view OLD FLAGS and NEW FLAGS.
 For example:

 0000000000000000 - Protocol version is negotiated and defaults for the OS version will be used (SMBv1 for 7.2, SMBv2 for 7.3, SMBv3 for 7.4)